hayde0264/CS-Degree/Java-Specific-Knowledge/Control-Flow.md

 # Control Flow

 ## If-Then Statement
 The **if-then** statement is the most basic of all control flow statements.
 It tells your program to execute a certain section of code **only if a particular test evaluates to true**.
-For example in the **Person**, you would only supply sunscreen **if you have fairskin**.
+For example, in the **Person**, you would only supply sunscreen **if you have fair skin**.

 ``` java
 class Person {